rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 and the binary crate uses that library crate.
 This way, other programs can also use the library crate, and it’s a nice separation of concerns.

-Our binary crate right now just calls our library's `connect` function from the `client` module.
+Our binary crate right now just calls our library’s `connect` function from the `client` module.
 However, invoking `cargo build` will now give us an error after the warnings: